Home > Techniques > How to Make Faux Mitered Corners

-This is a technique we’ve used in several tutorials, and it’s been so popular, we thought it should be its very own project so you can refer to it whenever you need it.
+This is a technique we’ve used in several tutorials.
+It’s so popular, and so fast and easy, we made a separate tutorial so you can refer to it whenever you need it.
 It’s a great way to finish the edge of a blanket, a table runner, a wall hanging – just about any flat square or rectangle.
 Admit it … you rubbed that satin blanket binding on your cheek and sucked your thumb, didn’t you?
 Oh, wait, that was me.
 The technique takes a little practice, because you have to make sure you are catching both sides of the binding as you stitch.
-But I have great confidence in you, and I know you’ll be binding everything in site in no time.
+But we have great confidence in you; you’ll be binding everything in site in no time.

 - Seam together your bias tape or blanket binding tape to create a length that will go completely around your project with about 1″ – 2″ extra.
 For example, if you’re making a baby blanket that is 34″ x 34″, you would need approximately 138″.

 - Starting in the middle of one side of your project, unfold your tape and slip it over the the raw, edge stitched seam.
 Work from the right side.
-Be very careful that your middle fold is right on edge and your binding is even on both sides.
+Be very careful that your middle fold is right against the raw edge and your binding is even on both sides.
 Pin from your starting point to the first corner.

 - Sew to the corner and stop.
 Back-tack to lock your seam.